 While it is important for a Data Scientist to keep updated with the latest developments, it is also important for them to have a knack for trying to learn and get to know what the company is, what the company does, and most importantly how can they solve the problem the company is facing.

 A data scientist is expected to develop complex operational models for companies or businesses.
 Generating a hypothesis based on how a system will behave with changes, defining metrics to understand objectives, measuring success, and drawing accurate conclusions requires having the interest to play around with math, especially statistics.
 Hence, a promising data scientist should be endowed with the ability to handle math without passing out.

-A person aspiring to become a data scientist should make sure handling data for them is as simple as reciting the alphabets.
-PS: Sometimes forwards, backwards or maybe from the middle too.
+A person aspiring to become a data scientist should make sure handling data for them is as simple as reciting the alphabet.
+PS: Sometimes forwards, backward or maybe from the middle too.

 4) Communication Skills: